 MapReduce takes a different approach in that all nodes are shared among jobs submitted by users and multiple tasks from different jobs can run concurrently on individual nodes to explore the processing capability of modern multi-core processors.
 Users cannot reserve nodes for a specific period of time explicitly, and it is the runtimes' responsibility to decide where each task will be scheduled based on run-time resource availability.
 In this sense, MapReduce adopts dynamic scheduling while batch queuing systems adopt static scheduling.
 As we discussed above, each node has a number of map and reduce slots where tasks can run.
 One can think of it this way: each slot is reserved for the prospective tasks that will be assigned to it.
 A slot gets occupied when a task is assigned to it, and gets released when the task completes.
 Usually, the number of slots is tuned to balance parallelism and resource usage contention.
 When all slots are occupied by tasks, severe resource contention should be avoided and an optimal resource utilization ratio should be achieved.
 Each slot corresponds to a portion of resources that are consumed by the task running in the slot.
 Roughly the number of occupied slots is proportional to the resource utilization ratio for each node.
-A consequence is that a significant portion of resources are wasted when the whole system is underloaded (i.e. there are no enough tasks to fill all slots).
-We propose Resource Stealing in which running tasks steal resources corresponding to idle slots in order to shorten execution time.
+The hard partition of physical processing capability into virtual map and reduce slots has drawbacks.
+Firstly, it is not trivial to determine the optimal numbers of map and reduce slots.
+Secondly, it results in resource underutilization when there are not sufficient tasks to occupy all slots.
+It is mitigated by our proposed resource stealing.
+Running tasks steal resources corresponding to idle slots in order to shorten execution time.
 Whenever an idle slot is assigned with a task, the stolen resources are returned so that the normal execution of the newly assigned task is not influenced.
 In addition, We propose and evaluate several strategies to reasonably allocate unused resources to running tasks.

+In distributed systems, failure is the norm rather than the exception.
 Speculative execution is adopted by MapReduce to support fault tolerance.
 The master node keeps track of the progresses of all scheduled tasks.
 When it finds a task that runs unusually slow compared with other tasks of the same job, a speculative task is launched to process the same input data with the hope that it will complete earlier than the original task.
-Whenever a task completes, all other redundant tasks that process the same data are immediately terminated.
-The slowness of task execution may be caused by faulty nodes, process hang, etc. The speculative tasks, which complete later than original tasks and thus do not benefit the overall job execution, are termed non-beneficial speculative tasks, the number of which should be minimized to maximize efficiency.
-To make speculative execution effective and efficient, two issues need to be addressed: i) How to identify slow tasks; ii) among slow tasks, which should be speculated.
-In Hadoop, the default mechanism incurs the execution of many non-beneficial speculative tasks and is inefficient.
+To maximize efficiency, the number of speculative tasks should be minimized which complete later than original tasks and do not speed up the overall job execution.
+In Hadoop, the default mechanism to trigger speculative execution only considers the progress rates of running tasks, and incurs the execution of many non-beneficial speculative tasks.
+We propose Benefit Aware Speculative Execution to solve it.